 • depression, anxiety, trauma, grief, and stress • relationship and family conflict

-• maternal mental health, pregnancy and postpartum issues, infertility
+• pregnancy and postpartum issues, infertility, pregnancy and infant loss

 • creativity and the art-making process • LGBTQ+ issues

 Before moving to Savannah in 2015, I worked in New York City with individuals and families from diverse racial, ethnic, socioeconomic, and spiritual backgrounds – in community mental health clinics, college counseling centers, clinical research programs, and court-based settings.
-I received extensive postgraduate training from the NYU Institute for Psychoanalytic Education and Postpartum Support International, among others.
-I also have additional training in perinatal mood disorders, cognitive-behavioral therapy, trauma-focused therapy, and motivational interviewing.
-I also serve as a Volunteer Support Coordinator for the Georgia chapter of Postpartum Support International.
+I received extensive postgraduate training from the NYU Institute for Psychoanalytic Education and Postpartum Support International (PSI), among others.
+I have additional training in perinatal mental health, cognitive-behavioral therapy, trauma-focused therapy, and motivational interviewing.
+I also serve as a Volunteer Support Coordinator for the Georgia chapter of PSI and in 2019 I became certified by PSI as a Perinatal Mental Health provider (PMH-C).

 I live in Savannah with my partner, our two daughters, our dog, and more books than any home can fit comfortably.
 When I’m not working or spending time with my family, I practice yoga, read, write, and go to the beach as much as possible.